fender/dmeapp/README.md

 #### Coding standards

 We write our CSS using [Sass](http://sass-lang.com/), [Compass](http://compass-style.org/) and [Susy](http://susy.oddbird.net/).
 You should probably know how all of those work before attempting to write any SCSS!
 We do not strictly follow [OOCSS](https://github.com/stubbornella/oocss/wiki) or [SMACSS](http://smacss.com/) but instead learn lessons from both.

-Coding standards to follow when writing SCSS in this app:
+When writing SCSS in this app, follow these coding standards:
 * Write as little new style as possible.
 Re-use components.
 * Define selectors and variables in lowerCamelCase.
 * Use soft-tabs with a two space indent.